90t/book-club/README.md

 [![Build Status](https://travis-ci.org/90t/book-club.svg?branch=master)](https://travis-ci.org/90t/book-club)

-# JOBS STILL LEFT DO TO

-- EXPLAIN FOLLOWERS & SCHEMEA BETTER
-- USER TESTING, TRANSLATE_LINK, POSTS,  LOGIN , MESSAGING, MESSAGING TO & FROM MOBILE ON DIFFERENT NETWORKS

 # CodeNote flasks micro services

-The inspiration for this project came from studying python since 2016 before I attended IT & Maintenance in CoCC , this python class was of a night time in CoCC,
+### The inspiration for this project came from studying python since 2016 before I attended IT & Maintenance in CoCC , this python class was ### of a night time in CoCC,
 - Since then moving on to SoloLearn on my phone ,then Code institute with SoloLearn agian & then syllabus1_LMS1 & syllabus2_LMS2(cloud9)
 - At this stage I was really looking forward to building something real in web development with the flask framework I had heard so much about
-- Flasks Micro services was what I was really interested in , I was setting out to incorporate & learn microservices to speed up, improve, & build a website
+- Flasks Micro services was what I was really interested in , I was setting out to incorporate & learn microservices to speed up, improve, &
+- build a website
-- that could match the mern stack , the mean stack, django , this how ever is a long term goal as I am very pleased on how far I was able to push the development
+- that could match the mern stack , the mean stack, django , this how ever is a long term goal as I am very pleased on how far I was able to
+- push the development
 - of this website
 - I wanted to see if I could develop a messaging system without having to leave the flask eco system
 - Creating Database for users & Post & followers with SQLACHemy